r-teenagers/bobert/README.md

 This is a very very simple bot that spams eggs.
 First one to react to an egg it has sent gets one point.
 Simple enough.

+### Development:
+Run `pipenv install` to install all dependencies from the Pipfile to a virtual environment.
+Then run `pipenv run python main.py` to run the bot or `pipenv shell` to enter the virtual environment.

 ### Configuration:

 You must have a `.env` file in the root directory.
 Its format is: